sereen-786/tasks/Task_2/test/README.md

 ```
 ### 4. Installation
 #### 4.1 Install Python
+To install on Mac refer this link [python on mac](https://phoenixnap.com/kb/install-python-mac)

+To install on Windows refer link [python on windows](https://phoenixnap.com/kb/how-to-install-python-3-windows)
 1. Visit the official download page of python.
-(Link)
+[Link](https://www.python.org/downloads/windows/)
-2. Download the latest version for Windows or mac or linux
+2. Download the latest version for Windows.
 3. Run the downloaded executable file.
 The Python setup modal should appear.
 Tick the Add python.exe to PATH to automatically include python to PATH.
     ![image](https://github.com/sereen-786/tasks/assets/82365795/2a5eeb63-f40d-4fbc-bf3c-1844407e428f)
 4. Click Install Now and follow the instructions prompted by python setup modal.
 Python will usually be installed in C:\Users\<Username>\AppData\Local\Programs\Python\<Python Version>.
 In case you forgot to tick the Add python.exe to PATH, be sure to manually add this to your environment variable PATH.